pixl8/Preside-Documentation/docs/02.devguides/21.assetmanager/page.md

 ### Image asset dimensions

-*Introduced in 10.12.0*, The `getAssetDimensions()` helper function will return the dimensions of an image asset.
-It is a proxy to the [[assetrendererservice-getAssetDimensions]] method of the [[api-assetmanagerservice]].
+*Introduced in 10.12.0*, the `getAssetDimensions()` helper function will return the dimensions of an image asset.
+It is a proxy to the [[assetmanagerservice-getAssetDimensions]] method of the [[api-assetmanagerservice]].
 Usage looks like this:

 ```lucee
     dimensions = getAssetDimensions(